There are many different forms of Qi Gong that celebrate the energy of animals, and one of these is called the Five Animal Frolics.

 Five Animal Frolics Online Course

-In the course, Lee will be delving into the lessons that each of the five animals offers, as well as sharing powerful Qi Gong practices for cultivating their gifts.
+In the course, Lee dives into the lessons that each of the five animals offers, as well as shares powerful Qi Gong practices for cultivating their gifts.